AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-commerce.md

 In Experience Platform, create the following:

-- [Schema](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html).
+- [Schema](../../../xdm/schema/composition.md).
 The schema you create represents the data you plan to ingest from Adobe Commerce.
 [Learn more](https://experienceleague.adobe.com/docs/commerce-merchant-services/experience-platform-connector/fundamentals/update-xdm.html) about how to create a schema that contains Commerce-specific field groups.
-- [Dataset](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/user-guide.html#create).
+- [Dataset](../../../catalog/datasets/user-guide.md#create).
 A dataset is a storage and management construct for a collection of data.
 You need to create this dataset from the schema you created above.
-- [Datastream](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html#create).
+- [Datastream](../../../edge/datastreams/overview.md#create).
 ID that allows data to flow from Adobe Experience Platform to other Adobe DX products.
 This ID must be associated to a specific website within your specific Adobe Commerce instance.
 When you create this datastream, specify the XDM schema you created above.

-After you complete the prerequisits, connect to the Commerce destination.
+After you complete the prerequisites, connect to the [!DNL Commerce] destination.

 ## Connect to the destination {#connect}